tytydraco/yessleep/out/My_son_was_kidnapped_this_morning_I_know_exactly_what_took_him_but_if_I_call_911_the_police_will_blame_me_I_cant_go_through_that_again.md

 **(5):** That's what Nico’s room smelled like this morning.
 Brine and steel.

 **(6):** When I got back to Nico, there wasn’t a hole, or a hand, or even a sandcastle.
 He didn’t ask me anything, either.
-My son was catatonic - staring into the ocean, making this low-pitched *whooshing* sound but otherwise unresponsive.
+My son was catatonic - staring into the ocean, making this low- pitched *whooshing* sound but otherwise unresponsive.
 He came to when we reached the ER.

 **(7):** He did bring home the shell; it wasn’t a hallucination like the person in the ocean or the hand.
 That said, it wasn’t in his pockets when he was examined in the ER.
 I helped him switch into a hospital gown.
 There wasn’t a damn thing in his swim trunks other than sand.